-Chemotherapy is subject to prior authorization, including step therapy requirements.
+Chemotherapy is subject to prior authorization, including step therapy and site of care requirements.
 Please review Neighborhood's Exchange formulary.

 Chiropractic Care

 Chiropractic treatment is covered to restore or improve motion, reduce pain, and improve function in a neuromusculoskeletal condition.